-The Underwriter has agreed to purchase the shares of Common Stock from the Company at a price of \$26.4225 per share in cash, resulting in aggregate proceeds to the Company of \$21,375,512 before payment of expenses by the Company estimated at \$25,000, subject to the terms and conditions in the Underwriting Agreement.
-The Underwriter intends to sell the shares of Common Stock to Nike Securities L.P., at an aggregate purchase price of \$21,600,492, resulting in an aggregate underwriting discount of \$224,980.
-Nike Securities L.P. intends to deposit such shares with the trustee of REIT VALUE SERIES FT 243 (the "Trust") in exchange for units in the Trust.
+The Underwriter has agreed to purchase the shares of Common Stock from the Company at a price of \$25.4719 per share, resulting in aggregate proceeds to the Company of \$47,500,050 before payment of expenses by the Company estimated at \$25,000, subject to the terms and conditions in the Underwriting Agreement.
+The Underwriter intends to deposit the shares of Common Stock with the trustee of PaineWebber Equity Trust REIT Series 1 (the "Trust") in exchange for units in the Trust.
+If all of the shares of Common Stock so deposited with the trustee of the Trust are valued at their last reported last sale price on the NYSE on May 27, 1998, the aggregate underwriting commission would be \$2,499,954.
+The Company has agreed to indemnify the Underwriter against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
 See "Underwriting."

-The shares of Common Stock offered hereby are being offered by the Underwriter, subject to prior sale, when, as and if issued by the Company and delivered to and accepted by the Underwriter, subject to approval of certain legal matters by counsel for the Underwriter and certain other conditions.
-It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about April 24, 1998.
+The shares of Common Stock are offered by the Underwriter, subject to prior sale, when, as and if delivered to and accepted by the Underwriter and subject to their right to reject orders in whole or in part.
+It is expected that delivery of the Common Stock will be made in New York City on or about May 29, 1998.